Best Man Speech help A-Z

 D is for Doubt

 Not sure about a line?
-Perhaps it’s too close to the edge?
-Here’s a simple rule: if in doubt, leave it out.
+Perhaps it’s a bit too close to the edge?
+Well, here’s a simple rule when writing a best man speech : if in doubt, leave it out.
 Great films are often great because of what’s left on the cutting room floor.
-It’s the same with speeches.
+It’s the exact same with speeches.
 The red pen is your friend.

 F is for Friendship